Search the site:

 About 81% of shoppers conduct product research online before making a purchase.
 They review products and services from different brands to find those that match their needs best.

 Here is where, as a marketer, it is your job to get your brand on your potential buyers’ radar.
-This involves preparing informational content and using inbound and unbound strategies like search engine optimization, social media marketing, and SEO to make sure individuals can easily find it and make use of it.
+This involves preparing informational content and using inbound and unbound strategies like search engine optimization, social media marketing, and SEO to make sure individuals can easily find it.

 How Does This Apply to CLM?